Early Years Foundation Stage

-There are two Early Learning Goals within this section:
+There are three Early Learning Goals within this section:

-Reading: Children read and understand simple sentences.
-They use phonic knowledge to decode regular words and read them aloud accurately.
+Comprehension and Word Reading: Children read and understand simple sentences.
+They use their phonic knowledge to decode regular words and read them aloud accurately.
 They also read some common irregular words.
 They demonstrate understanding when talking with others about what they have read.

 Writing: Children use their phonic knowledge to write words in ways which match their spoken sounds.
 They also write some irregular common words.
 They write simple sentences which can be read by themselves and others.
 Some words are spelt correctly and others are phonetically plausible.

 There are many opportunities in the Early Years classes for children to engage in activities that promote a love of books and writing.
 They enjoy taking part in story and rhyme sessions and exploring mark making, with a range of medium.

 Children engage in activities that develop pencil control and they learn to write their name in a cursive script straight away.
 There is a very close link between cursive writing and high achievement in spelling.

 Children are usually grouped in focus groups for reading, writing and phonics, enabling learning to be specific, targeted and personalised.

 Phonic and handwriting sessions take place daily and are used to enhance the links between sounds, reading and writing.
 Planned weekly sessions of shared and guided reading and writing take place in small groups or as individuals.

 Please see link below for the correct pronunciation of phonemes: